w3f/Grants-Program/applications/InvArch.md

 * Entrepreneurs/Founders -> Provides a new way to attract cofounders for their project without dealing with a private entity or sacrificing private information.
 * College/Trade Students -> Provides a more rewarding way to focus their skillsets and seek significant and fair economic opportunities for themselves.
 * Individual/private Investors -> Provides immediate access to invest in innovative startups and projects during their earliest stages of development at the largest scale ever made available to them.
-* Educators/Researchers -> Provides a way for them to securely protect their work, and also recieve rewards for when their work is viewed by other users.
+* Educators/Researchers -> Provides a way for them to securely and share protect their work.
 * Developers -> We're introducing a blockchain where developers will have a new type of digital-asset to play with and initegrate into their projects.
 ### Problem Addressed
 * No network exists where intellectual property can be verified, protected, openly shared, and dynamically used for building partnerships.
 As a result, many